gagibran/udemy-java-the-complete-java-developer-course/README.md

 Using the `Animal` class example, from [inheritance](#inheritance), we could have created a `IWalk` interface and make a `Dog` class that **implements** walk and **extends** from `Animal`.
 In ths scenario, we could've also created a `IFly` interface and make an `Eagle` class that **extends** from `Animals` and **implements** both `IWalk` AND `IFly`.

-**But, if we want to use methods that are NOT from the interface, but from the class that implements it, they will only be available if we instantiated the object to the class' data type.**
+**But, if we want to use methods that are NOT from the interface, but from the class that implements it, they will only be available if we instantiate the object to the class' data type.**

-A workaround to that is by casting the interface type to the class that's implementing it type.
+A workaround to that is by casting the interface type to the class that's implementing it.
 For example:

 The following interface: